|Kayak||Amazon Rating||Price||Length x Width||Weight||Capacity||Warranty|

 The Old Town 10 Angler is similar to Sun Dolphin’s Journey in almost every way.
 But, despite the similar features, Sun Dolphin slightly edges out in terms of quality.
 It is more stable and spacious.
 The Old Town kayak is great and priced quite cheap, but we would definitely go for Sun Dolphin.

 Our verdict goes to the KL Industries Sun Dolphin Journey SS Fishing Kayak.
 It looks pretty good and has all the necessary features for you to go fishing.
 The major benefit is its light weight and easy portability.
-This kayak might not be able to compete with the very top of the fishing kayaks, though.
+This kayak might not be able to compete with the very top, though.

 The 10-feet long Lifetime Sport Fisher kayak weighs 65 lbs and is capable of holding up to 500 lbs in weight, which means that 2 people can sit in the ergonomic seats equipped with soft backrests and fish at the same time.